stoeffel/awesome-fp-js/README.md

 * [ts-belt](https://mobily.github.io/ts-belt/) - Fast, modern, and practical utility library for FP in TypeScript.
 (Uses a data-first approach like remeda, but is [faster](https://mobily.github.io/ts-belt/benchmarks/v3.7.0/macbook-air-2020) than remeda, ramda, rambda, and lodash/fp.)
 * [fp-multik](https://github.com/lulldev/fp-multik) - JS/TS lightweight value-multimethod util
 * [true-myth](https://github.com/true-myth/true-myth) A library for safe, idiomatic null and error handling in TypeScript, with `Maybe` and `Result` types, supporting both a functional style and a more traditional method-call style
+* [ts-pattern](https://github.com/gvergnaud/ts-pattern) - The exhaustive Pattern Matching library for TypeScript, with smart type inference.
+Pattern Matching is a code-branching technique coming from FP languages.

 ### Data Structures